Cavernous sinus thrombosis

-A headache is the most common symptoms (85%.
-Focal neurological symptoms and/or seizures may also occur 5.
+A headache is the most common symptom (85%).
+Focal neurological signs and/or seizures may also occur 5.
 Isolated CN III palsy is thought to be an early manifestation.

 Orbital signs can include:

-- procoagulable conditions, e.g. Protein C/S deficiency, OCP use, malignancy
+- thrombophilic conditions, e.g. protein C/S deficiency, oral contraceptive use, malignancy, pregnancy 7

 - idiopathic (25%) 5

-CST is a clinical diagnosis, however, MRI with contrast is the modality of choice to confirm its presence and to differentiate it from alternatives such as orbital cellulitis, which may have a similar clinical presentation.
+Cavernous sinus thrombosis is a clinical diagnosis.
+MRI with contrast is the imaging modality of choice to confirm its presence and to differentiate it from alternatives such as orbital cellulitis, which may have a similar clinical presentation.